One of the McFly guys is joining a reality show. And I’m pretty excited by this.

-Ten years ago, I wouldn’t have expected those to be two of the highlights of my 2020.
-But a lot changed around nine years ago…
+Ten years ago, I wouldn’t have expected this to be a cause for celebration in my life.
+But a lot changed in the decade since…

 End of the World